tinythings/sysinspect/docs/global_config.rst

     data is lost when the network connection drops.
 Each record stays in the journal until the master acknowledges the cycle it belongs to.

+    The journal is part of the Minion's durable delivery path:

+    - action callbacks (``Event``) are written before network send
+    - final model callbacks (``ModelEvent``) are written before network send
+    - model completion notices (``ModelAck``) are written before network send
+    - on reconnect, any still-pending records are replayed to the Master
+    - a cycle is freed only after the Master sends ``CycleAck``

+    This means the delivery model is intentionally **at-least-once**.
+Replay can cause the same payload to be sent again after reconnect or restart, and the Master is expected to handle that safely.

     Default: ``<managed_db_dir>/journal``, which resolves to ``/tmp/journal``
     on a system-layout install and ``<root>/tmp/journal`` on a custom-layout install.